Everything you need to know about the Broncos final preseason game

-DENVER– The regular NFL season is almost here.
-The Broncos final preseason game is on Thursday night against the Arizona Cardinals at 7 p.m. at Broncos Stadium at Mile High.
+DENVER– The Broncos take on the Arizona Cardinals on Thursday at 7 p.m. at Broncos Stadium at Mile High.

 Here is everything you need to know if you are going to the game: